sjagata/knowledgeCorner/Java/multithreadingInterviewQ.md

 Doing a task during : Demo Task 2 - Time - Wed Mar 25 16:14:17 IST 2015
 ```

 As with class `ThreadPoolExecutor`, to create a scheduled executor, Java recommends the utilization of the `Executors` class.
 In this case, you have to use the `newScheduledThreadPool()` method.
 You have passed the number 1 as a parameter to this method.
-This parameter is the number of threads you want to have in the pool.
+This parameter is the **number of threads you want to have in the pool.**

 To execute a task in this scheduled executor after a period of time, you have to use the `schedule()` method.
 This method receives the following three parameters:

-* The task you want to execute
+* The **task you want to execute**
-* The period of time you want the task to wait before its execution
+* The **period of time** you want the task to wait before its execution
-* The unit of the period of time, specified as a constant of the TimeUnit class
+* The **unit of the period of time**, specified as a constant of the TimeUnit class

 Also note that You can also use the `Runnable` interface to implement the tasks, because the `schedule()` method of the `ScheduledThreadPoolExecutor` class accepts both types of tasks.